ethereum/ethereum-org-website/src/content/defi/index.md

 One of the best ways to see the potential of DeFi is to understand the problems that exist today.

 - Some people aren't granted access to set up a bank account or use financial services.
+- Lack of access to financial services can prevent people from being employable.
 - Financial services can block you from getting paid.
 - A hidden charge of financial services is your personal data.
 - Governments and centralized institutions can close down markets at will.
+- Trading hours often limited to business hours of specific time zone.
 - Money transfers can take days due to internal human processes.
 - There's a premium to financial services because intermediray institutions need their cut.